oyc-ku/Group-Fake-News-Project/README.md

 We ran our code in a Linux environment with 16 GB of memory and a NVIDIA A30 GPU on CUDA 12.8, provided by the [Electronic Research Data Archive](https://www.erda.dk/) at The University of Copenhagen.

 ## Repository structure
+There are two different kinds of folder: One which is using as part of each part such as `logisticregression/`, and the second type is which that contain infomation/files which goes beyond them such as `data/`. `dataprocessing/` is an outlier since it contains all dataprocessing both for [part 1](#1-data-processing-and-exploration) and [part 4](4-evaluation-of-models-with-liar-dataset)
+Download the whole project and there would be generated files which either already exsists `liar_stemmed_data.csv` but also data which are to big such as `stemmed_data.csv`.

 ## 1 Data processing and exploration
 To process the 995K FakeNewsCorpus subset, place the `995,000_rows.csv` file in the `data/` folder.
 Then, the dataprocessing scripts/notebooks located in the `dataprocessing/` folder can be run.

-The `project.ipynb` is the main dataprocessing notebook, that uses the corpus to create a cleaned and stemmed version called `stemmed_data.csv` in the `data/` folder.
+The `dataprocessing.ipynb` is the main dataprocessing notebook, that uses the corpus to create a cleaned and stemmed version called `stemmed_data.csv` in the `data/` folder.

 The `fakenews_functions.py` script contains functions and regex patterns that `project.ipynb` uses to process the data.